dfinity/portal/docs/tutorials/hackathon-prep-course/7-obtaining-cycles.md

 To obtain cycles, the Internet Computer Protocol's utility token, ICP, can be converted into cycles and transferred into a canister to be used to pay for that canister's consumed resources.
 Cycles have a fixed price in XDR in order to make canister costs predictable and independent of the price of ICP.
 One trillion cycles always correspond to one XDR.

-Since cycles are not a currency and are only used to pay for a canister's consumed resources, developers manage the distribution of cycles through a special canister called a cycles wallet.
-When a canister needs to use cycles, the canister's operations are executed using the cycles wallet's principal.
+Cycles cannot be held by self-authenticating principals, meaning developers must manage the distribution of cycles through a special canister called a cycles wallet.
+When a canister needs to use cycles, canister's operations are executed using the canister principal of the cycles wallet instead of a user principal.

 ## Acquiring cycles using a cycles coupon